NA clears public hanging for child rapists

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Assembly approved on Friday with a sizable majority a resolution demanding public hanging for rapists of minors.
+ISLAMABAD: The National Assembly approved on Friday by a sizable majority a resolution demanding public hanging for rapists of minors.

+The resolution was presented in the Lower House of the Parliament by Minister of State for Parliamentary Affairs Ali Muhammad Khan.
+The House strongly condemned the sexual abuse and brutal killing of eight years old girl Ewaz Noor in Nowshera.
+The resolution stated that rapists of children should be awarded death penalty and executed publicly.

 Pervaiz Ashraf said Pakistan was also signatory to many international laws on human rights which never allow public hanging.